 "The great advantage of top-down is that you're looking at the forest rather than the trees," says Mick Heyman, an independent financial adviser in San Diego.
 That makes screening for stocks or other investments easier.

-And, "When you're right, you're really right," says Tim Ghriskey, chief investment officer at Solaris Asset Management in Bedford Hills, N.Y.
+And, "When you're right, you're really right," says Tim Ghriskey, co-founder of Solaris Asset Management in Bedford Hills, New York.

 Of course, managers might be wrong on their big idea.
 And even if they're right, that doesn't guarantee they'll choose the right investments.